-If the UK leaves the EU without a deal, whether in a month’s time or later, it will revert to trading with Europe and various other countries on WTO terms.
+If the UK fails to agree a free trade agreement with the EU by the end of 2020, it will revert to trading with Europe - and various other countries - on WTO terms.
 But what exactly does that mean?

 What is the World Trade Organization?

 The WTO, headquartered in Geneva, was set up in 1995 to make trade between countries flow as smoothly, freely and predictably as possible.
 The body’s 60 or so agreements allow nations to trade with any country with which they have not negotiated a free-trade agreement.
 It also serves as a negotiating forum and mechanism for dispute resolution.
 The WTO has 164 members, including the EU in its own right, plus the UK and every other EU member state.